Yan-Oliveira/doc-fao/content/ticket-invoker/admin/processes-automation/web-services.rst

    Add additional information to this resource.
 It is recommended to always fill this field as a description of the resource with a full sentence for better clarity, because the comment will be also displayed in the overview table.

 Invoker backend
-   This OTRS invoker back end module will be called to prepare the data to be sent to the remote system, and to process its response data.
+   This invoker back end module will be called to prepare the data to be sent to the remote system, and to process its response data.
 The field is read-only, it was selected in the previous screen.

 Settings for Outgoing Request Data